Bhupesh-V/Bhupesh-V.github.io/about.md

 ### 🖐 Support

 If you like my work, consider supporting me.
 You can choose to [sponsor my work on GitHub](https://github.com/sponsors/Bhupesh-V).
-Or maybe find something on my [amazon wishlist](https://www.amazon.in/hz/wishlist/ls/2KGB001RHJJUA?ref_=wl_share)
+Or maybe gift something on my [amazon wishlist](https://www.amazon.in/hz/wishlist/ls/2LBG6D40Z02RJ?ref_=wl_share)

 <!-- <a href="https://liberapay.com/bhupesh/donate">